Morbotu/Morbotu/README.md

 #### Current status

--   📚 I'm currently trying to learn a bit of computer security with ctf, try hack me, etc.
+-   :helicopter: I'm am currently working on a project for school.
+I'm trying to make a autonomous drone.

 ---